rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 To add Custom Audience as a destination in RudderStack, you will need to configure the following settings:

-* **Access Token** Enter the access token of your business application set up for accessing the Facebook Marketing API.
+* **Access Token**: Enter the access token of your business application set up for accessing the Facebook Marketing API.

 {% hint style="info" %}
 Check the **FAQ** section for more information on how to find your User Access Token.
 {% endhint %}

-* **Audience ID** Custom Audience ID to which the audiences will be added to/removed from.
+* **Audience ID**: This is the custom Audience ID to which the audiences will be added/removed.

 {% hint style="info" %}
-Check the **FAQ** section for more information on how to find your Audience ID.
+Check the **FAQ** section for more information on finding your Audience ID.
 {% endhint %}

-* **Schema Fields** Choose your schema fields \(at least one\) from the available options. **This is a mandatory field**.
+* **Schema Fields**: Choose your schema fields \(at least one\) from the available options. **This is a mandatory field**.
 RudderStack expects the user events to consist of **every** schema field that has been chosen on the dashboard, in the same order.

 {% hint style="info" %}
-RudderStack will ignore any user information which does not adhere to the specified schema fields in the dashboard settings.
+RudderStack will ignore any user information which does not adhere to the schema fields specified in the dashboard settings.
 {% endhint %}

 * Some other important settings are:
   * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`. if this option is enabled, RudderStack will hash encode the user data irrespective of the schema type chosen in the RudderStack dashboard.

-  * **Is The Data Raw**: As rudderstack does not support combinational schema fields, this field will be ignored if kept disabled.
+  * **Is The Data Raw**: As RudderStack does not support combinational schema fields, this field will be ignored if not enabled.

   {% hint style="warning" %}
-   When it is enabled, it will not support the schema fields:`EMAIL_SHA256`,`PHONE_SHA256`.
-Even when disabled Facebook does not accept any other schema field coupled with `EMAIL_SHA256`,`PHONE_SHA256`.
+   When this option is enabled, it will not support these schema fields:`EMAIL_SHA256`,`PHONE_SHA256`.
+Even when disabled, Facebook does not accept any other schema field coupled with `EMAIL_SHA256`,`PHONE_SHA256`.
   {% endhint %}

   * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
 If this option is enabled, RudderStack will not format the user data before sending it to Custom Audience.

-  * **Type**: Type of the custom audience, will be ignored if left as `NA`.
+  * **Type**: Specify the type of the custom audience here.
+This field will be ignored if left as `NA`.

-  * **Sub Type**: Subtype of the custom audience, will be ignored if left as `NA`.
+  * **Sub Type**: This is the sub-type of the custom audience.
+This field will be ignored if left as `NA`.

 ##  The `audiencelist` Event Structure to Send User Data to Custom Audience